prakash-naikwadi/product-designer-landing-page/readme.md

 👉 learn about `transform:scale(1.1)` property.
 👉 Learn about adding some animations using the `transition` property on the hover effect.
 👉 Learn how to add background color to half part of the container using `linear-gradient`.
-👉 placed elements using flex and grid properties.
+👉 Placed elements using flex and grid properties.
 👉 How to develop full fledge landing page.

 ## 📬 Connect With Me